andrewprofile/recuitment-task/README.md

 # In Production

 Working with financial data is a serious matter, and small rounding mistakes in an application may lead to serious consequences in real life.
 That's why floating-point arithmetic is not suited for monetary calculations.
-However, for the purpose of this example I do not use external libraries, because as I understood it is to show the general concepts of programming and not how I am able to use libraries, so in a production environment it would be advisable to use for example the library `moneyphp/money`
+However, for the purpose of this example I do not use external libraries, because as I understood it is to show the general concepts of programming and not how I am able to use libraries, so in a production environment it would be advisable to use for example the library `moneyphp/money` See [#2](https://github.com/andrewprofile/recuitment-task/pull/2)

 # Useful commands